Jean Poirier (ethnologist)

-Jean Poirier (4 June 1921 - 2 July 2009) was a French researcher, ethnologist, sociologist, and lawyer.
-He was a Doctor of Letters and Doctor of Law, member of the Society of Oceanists within the Musée de l'Homme, member of the Academy of Overseas Sciences, Director of the Department of Human Sciences of the University of Madagascar from 1961 to 1969 and professor at the Faculty of Letters of Nice from 1969 to his death.
+Jean Poirier (4 June 1921 – 2 July 2009) was a French researcher, ethnologist, sociologist, and lawyer.
+He was a Doctor of Letters and Doctor of Law, member of the Society of Oceanists within the Musée de l'Homme, member of the Academy of Overseas Sciences, Director of the Department of Human Sciences of the University of Madagascar from 1961 to 1969 and professor in the Faculty of Letters of Université Nice-Sophia-Antipolis from 1969 to his death.

 Jean Poirier is the author of numerous reference books and the history of ethnology, as well as numerous case studies.
 He has also been a scientific editor, publication director, thesis director, and has carried out extensive research not only in ethnology but also in anthropology, demography, the social sciences, and legal sociology.